onflow/docs/docs/evm/cadence/vm-bridge.md

 This contract has a single method `allowsBridging()` with a default implementation returning `false`.
 Again, the bridge explicitly checks for the implementation of `IBridgePermissions` and the value of `allowsBridging()` to validate that the contract has not opted out of bridging.
-Should you later choose to enable bridging, you can simply override the default implementation and return true.
+Should you later choose to enable bridging, you can simply override the default implementation and return `true`.

 In both cases, `allowsBridging()` gates onboarding to the bridge.
 Once onboarded - **a permissionless operation anyone can execute** - the value of `allowsBridging()` is irrelevant and assets can move between VMs permissionlessly.